Bellah-Ellam/TravelApp/README.md

 You make a booking by clicking on the Submit button after filling out your details.

 # Author
-This Project was contributed by: Bellah Ellam
+This Project was contributed by: Bellah Ellam.

 License
 This project is licenced under: ISC